ZhuuukDS/Data-Visualizations/Israeli_Population_Density/Readme.md

 ___
 #### Many Thanks to:

-- @Pecners for inspiration andtutorial
+- @Pecners for inspiration and tutorial
 - @tylermorganwall for `rayshader` and `rayrender` packages
 - Kontur Inc. for an opportunity to use huge data of world population
 ___